 - don’t smoke or drink alcohol or caffeine before bed

 - having a shower or bath may help

 - no TV or tech before bed.

 But what if none of these work?
-Here are some other ways you can induce your body to calm down and rest properly.
+Here are some other ways you can improve your sleep, by using different products or by inducing your body to calm down and rest properly.

 Lavender is the perfect sleep inducing scent.
 A lot of products on the market contain it.
 But one of my personal favourites is Lush Twilight range.

 Your mattress is one of the most important things in your life.
 After all you spend at least a third of your life sleeping.
 So why spend it on an uncomfortable mattress?

 Finding the perfect mattress is a very personal thing.
 I would certainly suggest that you shop around and do try a lot of different types before plumping for the one that suits you best.
 Maybe even look for a company that lets you try before you buy, or at least has a returns policy, as it can be a very expensive mistake if you get the wrong one!

 We are doing Yoga at the moment before bedtime and it is really helping.
 See more here.
 But part of the joy of yoga is the meditative or ujjayi (pronounced ‘oo-jye’) breathing.